 The international experience requirement can be fulfilled by:

 The Whitacre College of Engineering will continue to offer a broad range of flexible programs that will accommodate each student's interest, goals and personal situation.
 Our goal is to prepare every student for a job market that is increasingly becoming more international and competitive.

 We have established an International Experience Exemption Form for students who meet certain conditions that allow them to opt out of the international experience requirement.
 Students must complete the attached form and send to Allison Wright, Coordinator of International Programs at email@example.com.
 Approval of the exemption is subject to committee review.

 International Experience Substitution

 Students who participate in an international program that is not offered through Texas Tech but wish to seek credit for their international experience must complete a detailed report documenting their activity abroad.
 Students must follow the guidelines listed in the International Experience Substitution Guidelines and reports will be graded using the International Experience Substitution Grading Rubric.
 Students will be assigned a grade and must achieve a C or higher to receive credit.
 Students' international experience must contain the same number of contact hours that they would gain from a 3 hour class at Texas Tech.
-Completed reports should be submitted to Joe Knight, Director of International Programs at firstname.lastname@example.org.
+Completed reports should be submitted to Allison Wright, Coordinator of International Programs at firstname.lastname@example.org.

 - International Experience Substitution Guidelines